kubernetes-sigs/llm-instance-gateway/examples/dynamic-lora-sidecar/README.md

 [deployment]: deployment.yaml

 ## Screenshots & Testing
 I tested the sidecar in my cluster with deployment and configmap specified in this repo.
 Here are the screen grabs of the logs from the sidecar and vllm server.
+I used the specified configmap, verified that the adapters were loaded by querying `v1/models` and looking at vllm logs.
+I changed the configmap and validated the same on vllm server.
+Note: There is slight lag between updates.
 ![lora-adapter-syncer](screenshots/lora-syncer-sidecar.png)
 ![config map change](screenshots/configmap-change.png)
 ![vllm-logs](screenshots/vllm-logs.png)